Barbapapazes/.soubiran.dev/apps/infra.soubiran.dev/pages/websites/preview-soubiran-dev.md

 }
 ```

+Within the "try to give access" function, a **circuit breaker** is implemented to automatically stop checking for sponsorship if the **GitHub API** is down or rate-limited, ensuring the website remains resilient.

-## Deployment
+## Automated Deployment Pipeline

-Both the worker and the Vite code are contained in the same repository using a [pnpm monorepo](https://pnpm.io/workspaces).
-The build output of Vite is used as the static assets for the worker, configured using `wrangler.jsonc`.
+Both the Worker and the **Vite** code are contained in the same repository using a [pnpm monorepo](https://pnpm.io/workspaces).
+The Vite build output is used as the static assets for the Worker, configured via `wrangler.jsonc`.

 ```jsonc
 {